Jazz \ Funk \ Gospel

 Today, back in her native Newfoundland and an active member of its Francophone community, Cat has added French jazz with a gypsy feel to her repertoire.
-After a first gig with Graham Ellsworth in 2015, she started playing with Wade Tarling in 2015 for a tour in PEI and Paddy Byrne was the third Gypsy for a set at the Folk Festival.
-In January of this year, they played a highly appreciated concert in Saint-Pierre, with a new set honouring the poets of her two cultures, Leonard Cohen and Serge Gainsbourg.
+After a first gig with Graham Ellsworth in 2015, she started playing with Wade Tarling for a tour in PEI and Paddy Byrne was the third Gypsy for a first appearance at the Folk Festival.
+In January 2017, they played a highly appreciated concert in Saint-Pierre, with a new set honouring the poets of her two cultures, Leonard Cohen and Serge Gainsbourg.

 "The two-hour show flew by like a comet in a starry winter night."

 "Artist with a genuine personality, the interaction with her audience creates a connection where time stands still.
 Her French and English repertoire is well chosen and has us travelling between cultures.
 With a clever mix of piano and accordion, the musicians are spot on and support the singer's impressive voice."

 – Folk Festival, St. John's

 "Their musical selected program of both English and French songs took our audience to France and back again while also providing wonderful stories between their selected repertoire.
 All that attended realise that they had experienced a warm intimate evening with two very talented musicians.
 Truly this was a great musical journey."

 – St. Peter’s Courthouse Theatre, PEI

 "She interpreted the songs with power, while perfectly accompanied musically.
 She owned the stage and left no one indifferent."